hhsieh/hhsieh.github.io/_posts/2016-11-25-calling-function-multiple-times-II.md

 Certainly, you can find more than one way to run a function for multiple times to perform a task in Python (and other languages).
 Here I am just going to use the same approach as in [Calling a function for multiple times in Python (I)] (https://hhsieh.github.io/calling-function-multiple-times/).

-Let's start with a question:
+Let's start with a question.

 You have a series of numbers: 3, 4, 5, 7, 9, 12, 15...
 What will be the Nth number (N >= 1)?